Leozartino/Leozartino/README.md

   Experienced working with microservices, and monolith development.
 Certified in utilizing Azure or AWS to work with CI/CD.

-- Notable achievements include successfully implementing an API for an Issurance Company, streamlining approval and deployment processes through integration with Azure DevOps, SharePoint, and Service Now.
+- Notable achievements include successfully implementing an API using C# .NET core 5  for an Issurance Company, streamlining approval and deployment processes through integration with Azure DevOps, SharePoint, and Service Now.

 - I helped develop the end-to-end application of a government system for prisoner and patrol management using React.JS, GithubActions, Node.js, Express Framework and Postgresql.